sourcedennis/aws-lambda-z3/README.md

 This Rust project is merely a *proof-of-concept*.
 It performs:

-* Take a HTTP POST request with a value in JSON (formatted as `{"val": 42}`).
+* Take a HTTP POST request with a value, in JSON (formatted as `{"val": 42}`).
 * Invokes Z3 to find two non-zero positive integers `x` and `y` (which are less than `val`), which sum to `val`.
   * That is, `x > 0`, `y > 0`, `x < val`, `y < val`, `x + y = val`
-* In the HTTP response, it returns those values as JSON. (formatted as `{"x":6,"y":36}`).
+* In the HTTP response, it returns those values, as JSON. (formatted as `{"x":6,"y":36}`).

-Note that Z3 is an *external* dependency of our program, which needs to be shipped along.
+Note that Z3 is a *dynamically linked* dependency of our program, which needs to be shipped along.
 To accomplish that, we pack everything into a Docker image, which we push to AWS.

 The contents of both `src/main.rs` and `Dockerfile` are documented.
 The remainder of this README elaborates on getting the project into Lambda.